priyaraj7/curriculum/projects/eventonica-react/eventonica-express-backend.md

     };

     useEffect(() => {
-      getUsers(); // useEffect will run getUsers() every time this component loads, as opposed to just the first time it is rendered.
+      // useEffect will run getUsers() every time this component loads, as opposed to just the first time it is rendered. getUsers();
     }, []);
     ```

     **Check**
     Why do we set `setUsers(res.users)` instead of `setUsers(res)`?
 Remember that `res` is an object with a key `users`, but it could also have other information.
 Try to keep states as specific as possible. ie if the `res` response did have other information such as pagination, we want to keep the `users` state as "specific" as possible, so that it only stores the users array part of the API response.

-1. If you look at http://localhost:8888/ or your terminal, it will probably say that `useState` and `useEffect` are not defined.
+1. If you look at http://localhost:3000/ or your terminal, it will probably say that `useState` and `useEffect` are not defined.
 You should import these React hooks from React like this on line 1:

     ```
     import React, {useEffect, useState} from 'react';